 Building Bridges or Building Walls – Reflecting On Professional Relationships

-In my personal or professional life, I can learn much about myself by reflecting on whether I am working towards building bridges or building walls.
-It is easier in my professional life to be more consistent about building bridges or building walls.
-Generally, this is due to the fact that I do not have the same needs as my clients as I do in my personal relationships.
+In my personal or professional life, I can learn much about myself by reflecting on whether I am building bridges or walls.
+In my professional life, it is easier to be more consistent about building bridges or building walls.
+Generally, this is because I do not have the same needs in my client relationships as in my personal relationships.
 The boundaries are clearer, and I am clear why I am there with you.
 Of course, I am human and have needs when I am with you; they are in the background, and your needs are front and center.

 Building Bridges or Building Walls - Providence Holistic Counseling Services - Children Listening on sports field